kef12/Train-Scheduler/README.md

-# Train-Scheduler
+# Train-Scheduler Application
-This is the train scheduler homework using FirebaseDB and Moment.js.
+This is a train scheduler application that uses HTML, CSS, jQuery, FirebaseDB and Moment.js.